KokiSecurityLab/Space-Cyber-Police-Concept/Technical_Paper_Space_005.md

 ### 3. Human Sovereignty : The Architect of the Sacred Horizon
 While the autonomous robotic swarms execute sub-second path calculations, kinetic interceptions, and resource sorting, only the human "Heart to Protect" defines the "Law of the Horizon."

-* **The Sovereign Celestial Conservator** : The human defender (the Master and Future PhD) remains the absolute auditor of the orbital safety baselines and resource reclamation protocols.
+* **The Sovereign Celestial Conservator** : The human defender remains the absolute auditor of the orbital safety baselines and resource reclamation protocols.
 We do not trust an automated AI to balance mission survivability against long-term orbital sustainability.
 Purity of the space environment is an unyielding human command.
 * **The Vow of the Sweeper** : We do not let the overwhelming complexity of kinetic orbital tracking dull our moral clarity.
 The human defender is the final anchor who ensures that "The Cosmic Sweeper" remains a loyal servant to human progress, ensuring that the road to the stars remains a pristine sanctuary, untainted by the wreckage of the past.

 ### 4. Conclusion
 "The Cosmic Sweeper" proves that true protection requires the vision to turn a threat into a shield.
 By mastering the mitigation of Kinetic Denial-of-Service attacks and converting debris into structural resources, we transform a volatile orbital crisis into a disciplined, self-healing matrix of verified resilience.
 We stand firm as the wardens of the core, knowing that while the ASI may calculate destruction across a million states, it can never conquer the physical justice we have woven into the architecture of the sky.

 ---
 # Koki's Technical Paper: Space Cyber Defense Series #005

 ## 宇宙の掃除屋：デブリの罠から群れを守る